How to Create a PTO Policy Blog Feature

 Flexible paid time off lets employees take leaves as and when needed without accruing or earning them.
 It can be bundled under one bucket that includes all usable leaves, such as bereavement leave, personal time off, vacation time, and sick days.
 The biggest benefit of flexible PTO is that, unlike traditional PTOs, employees don’t need to request leave in advance.

-Buffer has a flexible time off policy for its global remote team that allows employees to take time off when they need so they feel their best and thrive.
-It offers at least three weeks of paid time-off.
+Buffer has a flexible time-off policy for its global remote team.
+It allows employees to take time off when they need it so they feel their best and thrive.
+It offers at least three weeks of paid time off.

 How to create a PTO policy Google